 - The Shops at Crystals — Directly connected to Aria, connected via an elevated walkway to The Cosmopolitan, and connected to Park MGM and Bellagio via the Aria Express tram, The Shops at Crystals has more than 50 tenants including luxury brands like Bulgari, Gucci, Harry Winston, Stella McCartney and Tiffany & Co.

 Gold and Silver Pawn Shop

 The Gold and Silver Pawn Shop, featured on the History Channel’s Pawn Stars television show, is located on Las Vegas Boulevard and open to the public.
-The store is open daily from 9 a.m. to 9 p.m. and the History Channel is filming almost every day.
-The shop is wheelchair accessible.
-Feel free to visit the store to browse or to sell or pawn an item.
-There is no published information on when the show’s stars will be in store.
-For more information on the shop, visit gspawn.com.
+The store is open daily from 10 a.m. to 5 p.m., and anyone can visit the store to browse, sell or pawn an item.
+Although the History Channel is filming regularly, that process is often kept out of the public eye, with a rumored second set in the building’s warehouse.

 CBS Television City Research Center at MGM Grand